 The building at far left is Goytsbridge Farm, with Goytshead Farm opposite.
 The packhorse bridge is hidden in the dip beside the farmhouses.

-The small, twin-arched bridge can just be seen beside the road in the centre foreground.
-The River Goyt is just out of sight, running past this bridge, from left to right, in the valley floor.
+Shooters’ Clough (the stream which today runs alongside the path up to the hall ruins) flows into the River Goyt through the twin-arched bridge beside the road in the centre foreground.
+The Goyt is just out of sight, running past this bridge, from left to right, along the valley floor.

 Left: I’ve cropped an old OS map to show the same area as the above photo.
 The blue shows the area now lying beneath Errwood Reservoir.
 The green arrow shows the camera position.
 And I’ve also marked the position of today’s Errwood Hall carpark.
 (Click the image to enlarge it further.)

 Any further information and photos would be much appreciated (all would be acknowledged, and nothing used without prior permission).
 Please click here to get in touch.